 Together, they strike a perfect balance of indulgence and spice: the chai warms you up, while the samosa delivers crunch, flavour, and comfort.
-It’s a staple roadside stalls and home kitchens across India — simple, satisfying, and full of character.
+It’s a staple of roadside stalls and home kitchens across India — simple, satisfying, and full of character.

 The samosa, meanwhile, dates back to the Middle East and made its way into the Indian subcontinent via trade routes centuries ago.
 The vegetarian version has become the most popular, especially as an affordable and delicious street snack.
 From family kitchens to festival gatherings, this tea-and-samosa pairing is a deeply embedded part of Indian teatime tradition.